rootsami/terradrift/terradrift-cli/README.md

 # terradrift-cli

 terradrift-cli is a command line tool that can be used to detect drifts in terraform IaC.
-It discovers the stacks from the given workspace and then runs the `terraform plan` command to detect the drifts based on the plan output.
+It discovers the stacks from the given workdir and then runs the `terraform plan` command to detect the drifts based on the plan output.
 The output format by default is table, however it can be changed to json or yaml by passing the `--output` flag.

 ## Installation